Trigary/BotMender/CONTRIBUTING.md

 # Contributing to BotMender

 Thank you for taking interest in helping this project.

+## Guidelines

-The guidelines specified in this document should make the process smoother for both of us.
+These guidelines should make the process smoother for both of us.
 Please make sure to read and follow them in order to minimize unnecessary work.

  - Do not make style changes, try to follow existing styles.